Dear readers of ADxS.org, please forgive the disruption.

 2. Educational goals and values

-The first and most important criterion is: heat.
+The first and most important criterion is: warmth.

 The third criterion is clarity.
 Clarity in the sense of foreseeable consequences, of understandable, sensible, comprehensible rules that also apply consistently - for the child as well as for the parents.